cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Bug fix for https://bugs.launchpad.net/or/+bug/1950578 Dyn Brake set up state not disappearing in cab
 - update Russian locale .dlls, by Weter
 - workaround for http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__278074
-- NEW: accept also "ORTSLabel" in alternative to "Label" as cussomized tooltip for cabview controls
+- accept also "ORTSLabel" in alternative to "Label" as cussomized tooltip for cabview controls
-- NEW: first phase of EOT management, see http://www.elvastower.com/forums/index.php?/topic/35912-eot/
+- first phase of EOT management, see http://www.elvastower.com/forums/index.php?/topic/35912-eot/
+- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1959336 , fix burst in DPU Load value when throttle at zero, by mbm_OR
+- NEW: fix burst in ORTS_SIGNED_TRACTION_BRAKING when throttle at 0
+- NEW: add Train Dpu Info to web server, by mbm_OR